openebs/website/website/src/blogs/2018-12-14-openebs-snapshots-using-kubectl.md

     I1104 11:59:10.987620  1 controller.go:830] volume "pvc-8eed96e4-c157-11e7-8910-42010a840164" for claim "default/demo-snap-vol-claim" saved
     I1104 11:59:10.987740  1 controller.go:866] volume "pvc-8eed96e4-c157-11e7-8910-42010a840164" provisioned for claim "default/demo-snap-vol-claim"

-Now, let’s mount the “demo-snap-vol-claim” PersistentVolumeClaim onto a busybox-snapshot Pod to check whether the snapshot was restored properly.
+Now, let’s mount the `demo-snap-vol-claim` PersistentVolumeClaim onto a busybox-snapshot Pod to check whether the snapshot was restored properly.
 After the busybox-snapshot pod is in a running state, we can check the integrity of the files that were created before taking the snapshot.

     apiVersion: v1
     kind: Pod